1. How can I donate via check?

 MVP’s team works closely with all of the groups we fund.
 We are in constant communication with the groups, assessing their immediate needs and challenges – and highlighting their success stories in order to build momentum for their work.
 On an on-going basis, groups submit updates to us, including qualitative and quantitative indicators of success and challenges.

-4. What is the EIN number I need to use if I am making a tax-deductible donation via my Donor Advised Fund (DAF)?
+5. What is the information I need to use if I am making a tax-deductible donation via my Donor Advised Fund (DAF)?